Homeless Services Utilization (HSU) Dashboards

 Table 2: Demographic Characteristics of Persons and Households Served

-Table 3: Persons Served by Project Type
+Table 3: Total Served by Project Type

-Table 4: Persons Served in Family Households
+Table 4: Total Served in Family Households

 Table 5: Total Exited and Served